manychat/dynamic_block_docs/instagram/README.md

             "field_name": "your field name"
           }
         ],
-        "quick_replies": []
+        "quick_replies": [] // not supported for WhatsApp and Telegram
       }
     }

-# Quick replies
+# Quick Replies
 `quick_replies` property of server response is optional.
-Quick replies cannot be used in dynamic block of a content node if there are other blocks exist afterwards.
-Quick reply description format is the same for buttons, it supports `content`, `node` types.
+Quick Replies cannot be used in the Dynamic Block of a content node if there are other blocks afterward.
+The Quick Reply description format is the same for buttons, it supports `content` and `node` types.

+**Quick Reply buttons are not supported by WhatsApp and Telegram channels.**

 ## Go to node quick reply*